ReFirmLabs/binwalk/src/signatures/README.md

             // We know that the flags field should only be one of these values if allowed_flags.contains(&foobar_header["flags"]) {

-                /*
-                 * The reported image size should not extend past the end of the file.
-                 *
+                // Include the size of the FooBar image in our SignatureResult structure
-                 * Note that this check is not strictly necessary; if we were to return
+                // Note that no sanity check is done on this field; if a signature returns
-                 * a SignatureResult with a size field that extended beyond the end of
-                 * the file, it would be automatically marked as invalid by binwalk::scan.
+                // a size that would extend beyond EOF, it is automatically marked as invalid
-                 */
-                if file_data.len() >= (start_of_header + foobar_header["image_size"]) {
+                // by binwalk::scan.

-                    // Include the size of the FooBar image in our SignatureResult structure result.size = foobar_header["image_size"];
+                result.size = foobar_header["image_size"];

                 // This is not necessary, but it is nice to display some more detailed information about the signature to the user, if possible result.description = format!("{}, total size: {} bytes", result.description, result.size);

                 // Everything looks ok!
                 return Ok(result);
-                }
             }
         }
     }